|Restrictions:||UD applicants only|

 Most majors will find courses at Chaminade University that will apply towards their degree at UD.

-Please click on the subject offerings listed in the Chaminade University of Hawaii Catalog to see a complete and up to date list of the courses offered.
+Please click on the Course Schedules (WebAdvisor) link listed under Publications on the Chaminade University of Hawaii Academics Page to see a complete and up to date list of the courses offered.

 Some things to consider when browsing course offerings: